mirkobau/dckvpn/README.md

 # dckvpn
-Builds a docker image based on 'fedora', then uses it as a selective gateway to a variety of multiple concurrently open VPN Clients.
+Builds a docker image based on 'fedora', then uses it as a selective VPN gateway to a variety of multiple concurrently open VPN Clients.

 With "a veriety of" meaning these clients and VPN types:
 - charon-cmd by StrongSWAN, for